-With a robust airframe, responsive low-speed handling, and extreme Short Takeoff and Landing (STOL) performance, the Sikorsky Mielec M28® has proven its value in forward-deployed airlift operations.
+The M28 is a proven, tough and reliable aircraft that can operate in some of the toughest environments with minimal support.
+It has the possibility of short takeoff and landing, the best in its class.
+Civil missions conducted by this airplane include parachute drops, medical evacuations, patrol and naval-reconnaissance flights and also search - and- rescue operations.
 The U.S. Air Force used the military-qualified C-145A version to fly Special Operations Forces to and from small, semi-prepared landing zones in Afghanistan.
 “It’s a simple, tough airplane that doesn’t need much support to keep flying,” explains M28 Chief Designer Mariusz Kubryn.
 “When you’ve got to move people or cargo into short, unpaved strips in regions with austere facilities, the M28 is a highly productive solution.”
-Sikorsky Mielec has also adapted the same highly productive twin turboprop platform to maritime patrol, antisubmarine warfare, and Search-And-Rescue (SAR) roles.

 Sikorsky Aircraft acquired Poland’s largest aircraft manufacturer, PZL Mielec, in 2007, and with it the M28 aircraft family including versions with and without an integrated “glass” cockpit.
 The Mielec factory has delivered more than 100 M28 aircraft so far.
 Sikorsky modernized M28 production and completions with computer design tools and today supports the hard-working fleet with a global logistics network.
 Civil-certified M28s routinely carry passengers and cargo for commercial and government operators from Colombia to Nepal.